-Go to our website for information, and to use our services and tools.
+Go to our website for information and to use our services and tools.

-- myIR Secure online services log in to file your EMS, IR 3 or GST return or registration; manage your student loan; view your account balances and transactions; view or update your personal or family details and income, request or confirm your PTS and send us secure mail. - Demonstrations view online demonstrations of some of the tasks you can complete using your myIR secure online services ID and password. - Get it done online complete and send us forms and returns, make payments, make an appointment to see us and give us feedback. - Work it out use our calculators, worksheets and tools to help you manage your tax business like checking your tax code, or your filing and payment dates. - Forms and guides download our guides and fill in forms online, or download them to fill in and post to us.
+- Log in or register for myIR secure online services account to use a range of secure services - Demonstrations learn about our services by watching short videos. - Get it done online complete forms and returns, make payments, make an appointment to see us, give us feedback. - Work it out use our calculators, worksheets and tools, for example, check your tax code, find filing and payment dates, calculate your student loan repayment. - Forms and guides download our guides and forms or fill in forms online.